Raglan Chronicle

-The Raglan Chronicle, formerly the Raglan County Chronicle, is a free fortnightly newspaper published in Raglan and delivered to most homes west of the summit of State Highway 23.
+The Raglan Chronicle, formerly the Raglan County Chronicle, is a free fortnightly newspaper published in Raglan, New Zealand, and delivered to most homes west of the summit of State Highway 23.
 Circulation figures are not published, but the 2013 Census showed 1,143 dwellings in Raglan and 681 in Te Uku area units, in addition to which copies are available in Raglan shops and cafes.
 In 2017 circulation was estimated at 3,000 copies a week.
 Copies can also be downloaded from the website.